sobolevn/sobolevn.github.io/_posts/2020-10-24-higher-kinded-types-in-python.md

     return type(arg)(str(item) for item in arg)
 ```

-And this will solve our problem!
+And this would solve our problem!
 What happens here is that we abstract away the `Iterable` type itself.
 And then ask `mypy` to figure this out for us.

 This way we can potentially have `stringify_iterable_items` working for any `Iterable` type, but with the exact same type returned back without any information lost.
 And it would work for all types.